 Building upon the first year of study, you continue to work alongside students in painting, printmaking, sculpture and critical practice for a series of lectures and seminars to address key works, theories and contexts within the fine art and performance tradition.
 You will also begin to map out your own field of interest and begin to prepare a set of scholarly questions which will be developed in the final year of study.

-Semester 1: Faculty of Arts Optional Module
+Semester 1: College of Arts and Humanities Optional Module

 You have the opportunity to step outside the Fine Art Performance course and take a module in one of the many courses that are offered within the School of Arts, Design and Media.
 This allows you to develop a whole new set of skills and knowledge, meet with staff from outside of your course and learn alongside students from across the entire school.